philc/book-notes/vagabonding - rolf potts.md

       that I normally wouldn't have sought."
     * "Perfect harmony on the road is a pipe dream, so always allow your partnership room to breathe, even if this means amicably splitting up for weeks at a time."
-  * "With such an attitude, most people find themsevles brimming with confidence after their first few days or vagabonding -- and kicking themselves for not having mustered the courage to do it years ago."
+  * "With such an attitude, most people find themselves brimming with confidence after their first few days or vagabonding -- and kicking themselves for not having mustered the courage to do it years ago."
 * Don't set limits (chap 5)
   * On the road, the mundane things in life become fun and exotic:
     * "once you take the plunge and get out on the road, you'll quickly find yourself giddy at how easy and thrilling it all is.
 Normal experiences (such as ordering food or taking a bus) will suddenly seem extraordinary and full of possibility.
-All the details of daily life that you ignored back home -- the taste of a soft drink, the sound of a radio, the smell of hte air -- will wuddenly seem rich and exotic.
+All the details of daily life that you ignored back home -- the taste of a soft drink, the sound of a radio, the smell of the air -- will suddenly seem rich and exotic.
       Food, fashions, and entertainment will prove delightfully quirky and shockingly cheap.
 In spite of all your preparation, you will invariably find yourself wanting to know more about the histories and cultures that envelop you.
 The subtle buzz of the unknown, initially a bit of a fright, will soon prove
-      adictive: simple trips to the market or the toilet can turn into adventures: simple conversations can lead to charming friendships."
+      addictive: simple trips to the market or the toilet can turn into adventures: simple conversations can lead to charming friendships."
   * Awesome density of experience:
     * "Travel in general, and vagabonding in particular, produces an awesome density of experience.
 A cramming together of incidents, impressions and life detail that is both stimulating and exhausting.
-So much new and different happens to you so frequently, just when you're most sensitive to it... you may be excited, bored, confused, despearate and amazed all in the same happy day."
+So much new and different happens to you so frequently, just when you're most sensitive to it... you may be excited, bored, confused, desperate and amazed all in the same happy day."
   * "Slow down... take things as they come.
 Don't hit all the sights straight away."
-  * "In many ways, this transition into travel can be compared to childhood: everything you see is new and emotionally affecting, basic tasks like eating and sleeping take on a heightened significant, and entertainment can b efound in the simplest curiosities and novelties."
+  * "In many ways, this transition into travel can be compared to childhood: everything you see is new and emotionally affecting, basic tasks like eating and sleeping take on a heightened significant, and entertainment can be found in the simplest curiosities and novelties."
   * You'll make mistakes, forget things, get swindled.
-But that'st part of the experience and learning curve.
+But that's part of the experience and learning curve.
-  * Walk off of the well-paved road of tourst attractions if the populatiry of the sights annoys you.
+  * Walk off of the well-paved road of tourist attractions if the popularity of the sites annoys you.
 Most don't, for some reason.
   * "If you set off on down the road with specific agendas and goals, you will at best discover the pleasure of actualizing them.
 But if you wander with open eyes and simple curiosity, you'll discover a much richer